mui/mui-x/docs/data/charts/lines/lines.md

 To plot lines, a series must have a `data` property containing an array of numbers.
 This `data` array corresponds to y values.
-To modify x value, you should provide a `xAxis` with data properties.
+To modify the x value, you should provide a `xAxis` with data properties.

 {{"demo": "BasicLineChart.js", "bg": "inline"}}